 A few suggestions:

-1. Go to google.com (or scholar.google.com) (or bing.com) and do searches using the terms below.
-Or you can click on this link: google.com/advanced_search.
+1. Use google.com (or perhaps scholar.google.com), or google.com/advanced_search.
 This will give you four fields in which to plug in words or phrases.
-Here is one example of how you can tailor or customize your search:
+Here is one example of how you might customize a search:

 All: biodiversity pollution waste anthropocentric

 Exact phrase: “paradigm shift” carrying capacity” “saving the planet” “deep ecology”

 At least one: global [warming] ozone [depletion] acid rain, sustainability self-sufficiency ecocentric

 Without: God [or you can leave this field blank]

 In using this search feature, you can add to, delete, or rearrange these, in any number of ways.

 Here are some examples of additional words and phrases you might wish to include: overfishing, overpopulation, environmental degradation, coral reefs, deforestation, loss of biodiversity, waste accumulation, landfills, dumping, toxic waste, chemical pollution, pesticides, water scarcity, biophilia, Anthropocene, biosphere, solastalgia, soliphilia, ecopsychology, ecophilosophy, eco-philanthropy, investigative journalism, conservation, solar and wind power, cognitive dissonance, real solutions, Rachel Carson, secular.

 Also, I have added, here below, some additional terms to this section (and periodically, will continue to do so, in the future):